-Latest study shows drugs give no benefit for mild hypertension.
+The latest study shows drugs give no benefit for mild hypertension.

-Current recommendations are that anybody with this level of blood pressure is treated with blood pressure lowering drugs if lifestyle changes have not been able to bring the levels down.
+Current recommendations are that anybody with this level of blood pressure is treated with blood pressure-lowering drugs if lifestyle changes have not been able to bring the levels down.

-This new study teased out participants from published drug trials with this level of hypertension, and found that there was no benefit in lowering heart problems or stroke, which is what these drugs are taken for, but that drug side effects could be significant.
+This new study teased out participants from published drug trials with this level of hypertension and found that there was no benefit in lowering heart problems or stroke, which is what these drugs are taken for, but that drug side effects could be significant.